Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Introduction: Matching Approximates Randomized Experiments, But What Kind of Randomized Experiments?

-The assumption that a matched dataset approximates a randomized experiment is usually supported by demonstrations of covariate balance.
-Common diagnostics are tables and graphical displays of standardized covariate mean differences \citep{ahmed2006heart,stuart2010matching,zubizarreta2012using} and significance tests like $t$-tests and KS-tests \citep{lu2001matching,bind2017bridging}.
+This preprocessing step of finding a subset that exhibits covariate balance is often called the design stage of an observational study, because the goal is to obtain a dataset whose treatment assignment mechanism approximates an experimental design \citep{rubin2007design,rubin2008objective,rosenbaum2010design}.
+The assumption that a matched dataset approximates a randomized experiment is often justified by demonstrations of covariate balance between the treatment and control groups, as we would expect from a randomized experiment; however, how to best assess covariate balance for matched datasets is still an open problem.
+Common balance diagnostics are tables and graphical displays of standardized covariate mean differences \citep{ahmed2006heart,stuart2010matching,zubizarreta2012using} and significance tests like $t$-tests and Kolmogorov-Smirnov tests \citep{lu2001matching,bind2019bridging}.
 For example, a rule-of-thumb is that standardized covariate mean differences of a matched dataset should be below 0.1 \citep{normand2001validating,austin2009some,zubizarreta2012using,resa2016evaluation}.
-However, most recommend even tighter covariate balance if possible: \cite{stuart2010matching} recommends choosing the matching algorithm ``that yields the smallest standardized difference of means across the largest number of covariates,'' and \cite{imai2008misunderstandings} recommends that ``imbalance with respect to observed pretreatment covariates...should be minimized without limit where possible.''
-Thus, it is common to run many matching algorithms until some prespecified covariate balance diagnostics are met \citep{dehejia2002propensity,ho2007matching,caliendo2008some,harder2010propensity}.
-This practice is summarized in Figure \ref{fig:flowchart1}.
+However, many recommend tighter covariate balance if possible: \cite{stuart2010matching} recommends choosing the matching algorithm ``that yields the smallest standardized difference of means across the largest number of covariates,'' and \cite{imai2008misunderstandings} recommends that ``imbalance with respect to observed pretreatment covariates...should be minimized without limit where possible.''
+Thus, it is common to run many matching algorithms until some prespecified covariate balance diagnostics are met, and then analyze the matched dataset as if it were from a randomized experiment \citep{dehejia2002propensity,ho2007matching,caliendo2008some,harder2010propensity}.

-Once these covariate balance diagnostics are met, standard analyses for matched datasets follow the analysis of completely randomized, blocked, or paired experiments.
-However, these covariate balance diagnostics are not formal tests for any experimental design; rather, they are rules-of-thumb.
-For example, even though many matching algorithms explicitly pair treatment and control units, it is an ongoing debate as to whether these pairs should be conditioned upon in the analysis \citep{ho2007matching,schafer2008average,stuart2010matching,gagnon2019classification}.
-Furthermore, these experimental designs do not incorporate many of the types of covariate balance fulfilled by matching algorithms, such as the standardized covariate mean differences being below some threshold.